-- Chemicals or other substances stored and used for maintenance, cleaning and repair, including paints and glue - Substances labelled with hazard symbols such as toxic, very toxic, harmful, corrosive or irritant - Chemicals that have been stored for a long time and are not used, which may have decomposed or leaked - Unidentifiable chemicals or those that have been put into other containers - Large quantities of stored hazardous substances - Hazardous substances that are not stored securely, where vulnerable groups such as children may be able to reach them, or where vandals and trespassers could easily find them - Evidence of spills indicating problems with dispensing substances safely (e.g. petrol) - Large quantities of bird droppings in places such as towers - Use of fuels in enclosed spaces where fumes may not disperse readily if ventilation is poor - Discarded needles and related drug paraphernalia around the church or grounds - Tasks creating substantial quantities of dust.
+chemicals or other substances stored and used for maintenance, cleaning and repair, including paints and glue substances labelled with hazard symbols such as toxic, very toxic, corrosive, harmful, corrosive or irritant chemicals that have been stored for a long time and are not used, which may have decomposed or leaked unidentifiable chemicals or those that have been put into other containers large quantities of stored hazardous substances hazardous substances that are not stored securely, where vulnerable groups such as children may be able to reach them, or where vandals and trespassers could easily find them evidence of spills indicating problems with dispensing substances safely (e.g. petrol)

+large quantities of bird droppings

+use of fuels in enclosed spaces where fumes may not disperse readily if ventilation is poor discarded needles and related drug paraphernalia around the premises tasks creating substantial quantities of dust\.